archydragon/urusai/README.md

 Allows sending messages via bot from outer world.
 The default API URL is [http://localhost:8011/api](http://localhost:8011/api), port and location could be changed via configuration file.

-To send private message via bot you should send the following JSON in POST request body:
+To send message via bot you should send the following JSON in POST request body:

 ```javascript
 {"type":   "message",